vkoves/vkoves.github.io/_posts/2020-04-05-creating-accessible-forms-the-basics.md

 title: "Creating Accessible Forms: The Basics"
 ---

-{% comment %}
-Planned parts:
-Part 1.
-Form Basics - <form>, <label>, <fieldset>, and submit Part 2.
-Inline Validation - inline validation with Javascript Part 3.
-{% endcomment %}

 Forms are one of the biggest ways users interact with websites, and as part of creating an accessible website, we need to know how to make accessible forms.
+In this post I'll show you the fundamentals of how to make a basic form accessibile.

 {% include linkedHeading.html heading="A Faulty Form Example" level=2 %}